Joseph-Gill/tax-backend/Readme.md

 2.This template feature 5 independent modules: users, email, registration, admin notifications and social.

-3.Nginx is included in this template for convenience  but should probably be put in its own repo in a proper deployment.

-4.This template uses a custom User model with email as the unique auth field.
+3.This template uses a custom User model with email as the unique auth field.

-5.The backend admin is hidden in a honeypot.
+4.The backend admin is hidden in a honeypot.
 Please change the true admin url to something else in the root urls.py.

-6.This template is hooked up to Sentry (the error monitoring platform).
+5.This template is hooked up to Sentry (the error monitoring platform).
 Change the dsn address pointing to sentry in the .envs files.

 7.Emails are asynchronusly sent via celery.
 You can see the status of celery task in the django admin.